 Read the most significant, most organized volume of information written about email deliverability.

-As such, it is helpful for email marketers to have a strong understanding of the purpose and functions of SMTP.
+As such, it is helpful for email marketers to have a strong understanding of the purpose and functions of SMTP and SMTP relays.

 So, how can one best define SMTP dialog?